emmanuelatikese/alx-higher_level_programming/0x0A-python-inheritance/README.md

 2. 1-my_list.py: It contains a class that takes the attributes of a built-in list class and also a function that prints list in ascending order.

+3.2-is_same_class.py: It checks the instance or type of an element and returns true or false.